NcxyZero/altair/.junie/guidelines.md

 end
 ```

-- Make blank lines between code blocks; above return keyword if it isn't the first line in block; when you create a new variable and assign its properties if should be together, when you switch to another variable it should be separated by blank line; separate lines where you assign values (including from calls) and not assigning call functions by blank lines.
+- Make blank lines between code blocks and above `return`/`break`/`continue` keywords if it isn't the first line in the block; when you create a new variable and assign its properties, it should be together, when you switch to another variable, it should be separated by blank line; separate lines where you assign values (including from calls) and not assigning call functions by blank lines.
 Separate calls on objects and the rest of calls.
 Example of all in this point:

 ```luau
 local new: Part = Instance.new("Part") :: any